shaikali-c/a_blockchain/README.md

 - [ ] DB path is hardcoded — needs to be made portable
 - [ ] No block structure yet (it's transaction/UTXO focused right now)
+- [ ] Blockchain export to a transferable file
 - [ ] No P2P networking
 - [ ] Windows-only at the moment (`WIN32_LEAN_AND_MEAN` in pch.h)